Metrex-Nova/Neural_operators_for_lensing_and_pde_benchmarks/README.md

 `FMAX` formula, the two different `evaluate()` conventions used by Darcy/NS vs. lensing, and how the DeepONet-variant study's data pipeline differs from the main lensing pipeline).
-## Known issue to resolve before camera-ready

-`train_darcy_pooling_ablation.py`'s paper states results are "mean ± std over 5 seeds," but the code's `SEEDS` list has 3 entries (`[7, 21, 42]`).
-Either the paper text needs correcting to 3, or 2 more seeds need to be run and the table regenerated.